uhbif19/cem-script/docs/getting_started.md

-# Usage and Examples

-## How to define a script
+# How to create a CEM Script tutorial (example for simple auction)

+## Plan

-- Define an empty type for your script: `data MyScript`, where MyScript can be any name.
+* Define an empty type for your script: `data MyScript`, where MyScript can be any name.
-- Define a `CEMScript` instance for it by providing `Params`, `State`, `Transition`, `transitionSpec`, and optionally `transitionComp`.
+* Define types for `CEMScript MyScript` instance: `Params`, `State`, `Transition`
+* Define how script transitions work via `transitionSpec`, and optionally `transitionComp`.
-- Do Template Haskell derivations (`deriveCEMAssociatedTypes`) to generate data and spine instances for pattern matching.
-- Invoke the `compileCEM` function (e.g., `$(compileCEM True ''MyScript)`) to process the DSL specification, compile optional `transitionComp` code, and produce a `CEMScriptCompiled` instance.
-    - This generates an instance of `CEMScriptCompiled` for your script type.
-    - You may invoke `cemScriptCompiled` on your script type to get an instance of `Plutarch.Script`

-## Example: Simple Auction

-### Setup: The Types
+* Invoke TH utils to compile your script
+* Use generated `CEMScriptCompiled` instance for:
+  * Saving compiled on-chain scripts
+  * Sending transactions with them from Haskell code
+  * Parsing Txs
+* You can invoke more TH functions to generate state-diagram

+## Defining types

 First, we define a type to denote our script.
 It’s an uninhabited type, it can’t be constructed.
 It’s only used as a tag for connecting all instances of type classes together.